-The organizations' focus to empower local communities and staff, identify, and cocreate projects together signifies a valuable mindset shift for locally-led approaches.
+The organizations' focus on empowering local communities and staff, identifying, and co-creating projects together signifies a valuable mindset shift for locally-led approaches.
 Based on the interviews, every organization practices CLD differently depending on the context and the problem that they try to address.
-Bijoux (2015), further asserts that though CLD has clearly defined sets of principles, it has no single starting point.
+Bijoux (2015) further asserts that though CLD has clearly defined sets of principles, it has no single starting point.
 It looks different from place to place, based on several enabling and limiting factors.
-Some organizations believe that capacity building can lead to the success of CLD whereas others utilize CLD approaches to build the capacity of the local staff, communities, and government.
+Some organizations believe that capacity building can lead to the success of CLD, whereas others utilize CLD approaches to build the capacity of the local staff, communities, and government.